shubh-vaishnav/Workforce-Insights-Dashboard/README.md

 Harness the power of your workforce data to optimize your organization's human resource strategies and ensure a more efficient and equitable workplace.
 This Power BI dashboard is your key to unlocking the potential of your workforce and driving positive change within your organization.

+## How to Use:
+1. Clone this repository to your local machine.
+2. Open the Power BI dashboard file using Power BI Desktop.
+3. Start exploring the data and gaining valuable insights into our organization.

+Feel free to contribute or provide feedback to enhance this dashboard further.
+Your insights can help us make informed decisions.

+Happy Analyzing!